 Servicenow is a workflow system for enterprises.
 They communicate whom their tool is made for on different landing pages.

-SimilarWeb is an analytical tool that targets many different business verticals.
+SimilarWeb is an analytical tool that targets many different business verticals such as identifying which terms drive traffic for competitive sites.
 Currently, they have a "pricing page" without the actual price, which I once again highly recommend not doing.
 However, in this case, they had a legacy sub-page with a lot of traffic and good SEO, so it stayed as a phantom.
 It’s a legacy thing as not so long ago, they had published the pricing for different personas.

 Here are the key takeaways in the “to disclose or not do disclose” discussion: